CaioFPeres/AuthExample/README.md

 # AuthExample
-This is a project that shows how to authenticate users through every request and also by using websockets.
+This is a client and server project that shows how to authenticate users through every request and also by using websockets.

 Technologies used: